Niklan/Trash/ISPManager/mariadb-tuning.md

 Set it to `256M` (268435456).

 Default to `10M` is cause "ERROR 2006 (HY000) at line 1977: MySQL server has gone away" error.
 You won't be able to import big database.
+Also this error can be get using Batch or Queue API with a big context data.

 ### query-cache-limit and query-cache-size